 Prenuptial agreements are not for everyone.
 But if you or your partner believe one is in your best interests, based on individually held assets or other factors, speaking with a lawyer about the pros and cons of such a legal document is highly beneficial.

 Prenuptial agreements are not an indication that you do not trust someone, and they are not an admission of defeat before the marriage has even begun.
-Instead, they are an open acknowledgement that life happens, and sometimes things do not go as planned.
+Instead, they are an open acknowledgment that life happens, and sometimes things do not go as planned.